-A key activity related to this task (as part of the user support) is the GRelC interface.
-It aims at providing a web access interface to the database resources available in the EGI production grid.
-Such a "registry" will complement the functionalities provided by the EGI Application Database [R10] and will support the users using social network functions, e.g. a message board on the DashboardDB platform (similar to shoutboxes found on public community websites), create discussion groups, rate existing resources, etc. The users will be able to publish their data resources and discover new ones already deployed through search & discovery functionalities.
+The DashboardDB registry aims at providing a web access interface to the database resources available in the EGI production grid.
+Such a "registry" complements the functionalities provided by the EGI Application Database [R10] and support the users using social network features, e.g. a message board on the DashboardDB platform (similar to shoutboxes found on public community websites), create discussion groups, rate existing resources, etc. The users can publish their own data sources and discover new ones already deployed through the search & discovery functionality.
+Since the registry has been deployed at the end of the Y2, it is now being updated with new data sources and grid database access services.
+The questionnaire prepared during Y1 will be sent again to the HUC to both (i) identify the available database resources (along with specific needs like the porting in grid of new databases) and to (ii) include them into the registry.